jenshwetakc/embrancing_dark_side/README.md

   -  Verify the identical pairs of screenshots: check_paris_sc.py

-  -  Run the upstage OCR: upstage_ocr.py
+  -  Text detection run the upstage OCR: upstage_ocr.py

   - Detect GUI element using UIED detection - link(https://github.com/MulongXie/UIED)

   - Run: resize_image.py

   - Run: combine_uied_ld_detection.py

-- Once you have collected the dataset and performed the preprocessing,
+3. Once you have collected the dataset and performed the preprocessing,
-- the detection process and repair are the same as quick run
+   - The detection process and repair are the same as quick run

 ## Our experiment dataset is available at https://zenodo.org/records/15050486